KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 Until now, we have only discussed the reconstruction of a single 2D slice from a set of 1D projection data.
 An entire volume can be obtained by reconstructing neighboring slices.
 This is what happens in SPECT with parallel hole or fan beam collimation, in 2D PET and in single slice CT.

 In some configurations this approach is not possible and the problem has to be treated as a fully three-dimensional one.
 There are many different geometries of mechanical collimators, and some of these acquire along lines that cannot be grouped in parallel sets.
-Examples are the cone beam and pinhole collimators in SPECT (fig [12](#fig:collimators)).
+Examples are the cone beam and pinhole collimators in SPECT ([](#fig:collimators)).
 Another example is 3D PET (section [??](#sec:2D3DPET)).
 Three approaches to fully 3D reconstruction are discussed below.

 Note that the terminology may create some confusion about the dimensions.
 2D PET actually generates 3D sinogram data: the dimensions are the detector and the projection angle (defining the projection line within one slice), and the position of slice.
 Fully 3D PET produces 4D sinogram data.
 The PET detector covers typically a cylindrical surface.
 Two coordinates are needed to identify a single detector, hence four coordinates are needed to identify a projection line between a pair of detectors.
 And as will be discussed later, a series of images can be acquired over time (dynamic acquisitions), which adds another dimension to the data.